ginsterbusch/mastodon-embed/readme.txt

 * css - Custom CSS for the iframe; Defaults to: `overflow: hidden`.
 * cache_timeout - Defaults to 24 * 60 * 60 = 1 day.
 After this duration, the Mastodon status URL will be refreshed.
 * no_iframe - Disable iframe embed and use the direct content embedding instead.
 Automatically will load the custom CSS file, too.
+* disable_iframe - Alias for 'no_iframe'.
 * disable_font_awesome - Disable loading of Font Awesome when using the direct content embed (see above attribute), eg. if your theme is already including Font Awesome or you want to use different font icons (which have to be compatible to Font Awesome though).
 * no_fa' - Alias
 * flush - set this to 1 to refresh the embed cache; update post after this, give its frontend view a spin, and then remove it afterwards ;)
+* force_scheme - set this to either 'http' or 'https' to enforce using this URL scheme (ie. protocol); primary use is to improve the SSL behaviour in WP

 = Q. The embedding does not work =
 A. First test if there are any shortcode-interferring plugins.
 That could also be the original mastodon-embed.
 Aside of that, there was a mistake in the documentation before version 2.2.3, incorrectly stating the shortcode tag is 'mastodon_embed', while in reality it's **mastodon**.